LearnersGuild/learning-os/player/player-characteristics.md

   	- SQL

-### Non-Technical Talent Requirement
+## Non-Technical Talent Requirement
 The ideal player should come into the games with the following non-negotiable disposition defined along the following dimensions:

-- Grit
+### Grit
 	- They can share a brief description of a struggle they have faced in their education or career thus far.
 	- They can discuss their own motivations and goals, and can share a personal story of putting in serious, sustained effort towards an outcome.
 	- They have overcome setbacks to conquer an important challenge.

-- Self Reflection
+### Self Reflection
 	- They can tell of a time when they were proud of their actions
 	- They can tell of a time when they were disappointed in their own conduct.
 		- They can elaborate on that disappointment by sharing what action(s) they wished you had taken.

-- Growth Mindset
+### Growth Mindset
 	- They should have a an understanding that intelligence is malleable.
 	- They should have a an understanding that deliberate practice expands intelligence.

-- Passion
+### Passion
 	- They have an insatiable excitement and curiosity regarding the craft of software development.

-- Distance Travelled [^1]
+### Distance Travelled
+Distance travelled is a concept that seeks to quantify the path of a potential aspirant outside of orthodox ability measurements like GPA, SAT and so forth.
+It is a recognition of the progress a potential learners has made that may not be visible when compared to traditional learners.
+A consideration of distance travelled is very important in contextualizing potential Aspirants’ achievements.
 	- They can share where they came from to where they are in terms of their knowledge
+		- Example:
-		- Example: I dropped out of high school in the 10th grade, with a 2.4 GPA.
+			- I dropped out of high school in the 10th grade, with a 2.4 GPA.
 Since then, I have taken the GED, applied to community college, and finished with a 3.0 GPA.

-### Nice to have Non-Technical Talent Requirement
+### Nice to have

 In addition to grit, a growth mindset and an ability to perform light self-reflection, it would be beneficial if a player came into the games with the following disposition defined along the following dimensions: